Integrated Early Childhood Education (M.Ed.)

 campus

-The Integrated Early Childhood Education (Birth-Kindergarten) program offers individualized preparation for highly qualified students who have completed undergraduate programs in early childhood education, special education, or related areas.
 Through our licensure and endorsement pathways, our graduates go on to serve as early childhood educators, working with infants, toddlers, and young children with a wide range of needs in home, community, and school settings across the country.
-Students may also apply to complete the Applied Behavior Analysis (ABA) training program to receive a specialization.
+Students may also apply to complete an optional specialization in Applied Behavior Analysis (ABA).

 Faculty Admission Representative: Jennifer Ledford